kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

 :::Materials (Air Track|Glider|Riser Block|Force Meter|Scale|Stopwatch)
 :::

-In [](#Activity-airtrack-mass), you will investigate how acceleration correlates with glider mass by doing the glider experiment with a few different masses.
+Below, in [](#Activity-airtrack-mass), you will investigate how acceleration correlates with glider mass by doing the glider experiment with a few different masses.

 :::::::::Activity (airtrack-mass| Mass v.s.
 Acceleration) **Instructions:**